fhgomes/lightweight-spring-actuator-monitor/README.md

 - **Non-Heap Metrics** - Detailed Metaspace and Code Cache monitoring

 ### Alerts
-- **Notification Support** - Send alerts to Browser
+- **Browser Notifications** - Send alerts directly to your browser
-- **Notification Support** - Send alerts to other tools, Slack, Discord, or other messaging services
+- **Third-Party Integrations** - Send alerts to Slack, Discord, or other messaging services
 - **Customizable Alerts** - Set thresholds for each metric and receive alerts when they're exceeded

 ### Advanced Analytics